Trading Strategy

 Lesson: No matter how smart they are, the odds are always stacked against you.
 Pursue stock tips with extreme skepticism.

-Extra tip: You know who you can learn from?
+Do you know who you can learn from?
 Yourself!
 If you want to build your investing skills, it pays to keep a trading journal and see what you've done right and wrong.
 See my picks for best online trading journals.

 4. One trade can easily make or break your year (or career)

-Until you live this firsthand, unfortunately it won't fully hit home.
+Until you live this firsthand, unfortunately, it won't fully hit home.
 You can spend your whole year seeing small wins and losses.
-Have an off day, break your rules, and hold a large position into earnings and "wham!", you might wake up poor the next morning.
+Have an off day, break your rules, and hold a large position into earnings, and wham!, you might wake up poor the next morning.

 The opposite is also true.
 Make a great call, follow your rules, and sell a monster winner that represents over 90% of your gains for the year.
 Despite dozens or hundreds of uneventful trades over months prior, you'll be very happy you showed up ready to trade that day.